sa4s-serc/switch/README.md

 ## Using the Application

-1. Create a folder named `Images` containing all input images.
+1. Create a .zip file for the folder contaning all the image's, zip file name must match the folder contning image's.
-2. Zip the `Images` folder and upload it.
-3. Create a `.csv` file with inter-arrival rates for images and upload it.
+2. Create a `.csv` file with inter-arrival rates for images and upload it.
-4. Assign an `ID` to your experiment.
+3. Assign an `ID` to your experiment.
-5. Choose an approach for running the experiment:
+4. Choose an approach for running the experiment:
     - 4 self-adaptive approaches.
       - `NAIVE` and `AdaMLs` are different types of provided adaptation techniques.
-      - `Write your own` modifies the NAIVE algorithm according to user input values.
+      - `Modify NAIVE` modifies the NAIVE algorithm according to user input values.
-      - `Write Your Own MAPE-K` is described below.
+      - `Upload MAPE-K file's` is described below.
     - 5 single model approaches.

-6. Click `Upload`.
+5. Click `Upload`.
-7. Stop the process or when all images are processed, click `Stop Process`.
+6. Stop the process or when all images are processed, click `Stop Process`.
-8. Download data for the experiment.
+7. Download data for the experiment.
-9. You can stat new experiment by clicking `New Process`
+8. You can stat new experiment by clicking `New Process`

 <details>
-<summary><b>Write your own MAPE-K Guidelines</b></summary>
+<summary><b>Upload MAPE-K file's Guidelines</b></summary>

 ---